Dansby Swanson Player Props: Cubs vs. Mariners

-After going 0-for-4 in his last game, Dansby Swanson and the Chicago Cubs take on the Seattle Mariners (who will start Luis Castillo) at 7:40 PM ET on Monday.
+On Tuesday, Dansby Swanson (coming off going 0-for-4) and the Chicago Cubs face the Seattle Mariners, whose starting pitcher will be Chris Flexen.
+First pitch is at 7:40 PM ET.

 Dansby Swanson Game Info & Props vs. the Mariners